 Next, investors want to make sure they can trade the investment vehicle they want.
 Lightspeed Trading supports Stock Trading, Options Trading and Futures Trading while Charles Schwab supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 As far as mutual funds go, Charles Schwab boasts an offering of 5509 mutual funds compared to Lightspeed Trading's 0 available funds.
 And, commission free ETFs deserve a comparison, with Charles Schwab having the upper hand thanks to its 244 available commission free ETFs compared to Lightspeed Trading's offering of 0.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Lightspeed Trading offers virtual trading while Charles Schwab does not.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Lightspeed Trading has virtual trading, Charles Schwab doesn't.
 For mobile trading, Both Charles Schwab and Lightspeed Trading offer clients access to an iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while Lightspeed Trading offers customers none of these.
-On the whole, when it comes to tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research, while Lightspeed Trading came up with none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research, while Lightspeed Trading was rated none of these.

-Overall, Charles Schwab takes the upper hand with 4.50 stars over Lightspeed Trading's 2.50 stars.
+Overall, Charles Schwab comes out on top with 4.50 stars over Lightspeed Trading's 3.00 stars.